rapha-carvalho/forex_data/README.md

 Once the COPY is completed, we run data quality checks to make certain everything ran smoothly.

+### FINANCIAL INDEX DATA

+We use the `yfinancial` package in tandem with `pandas_datareader` to download each index data from the selected period.
+After that, we insert the data directly into redshift.

 ## Dimensional model

-As we are interested in developing a timeseries prediction over the historical data for each currency pair, there's no need for a complex dimensional model.
+As we are interested in developing a binary prediction over the historical data for each currency pair, there's no need for a complex dimensional model.
 So, to keep things simple, our model is as follows:
 ![](./forex_dimensional_model.png)

+The financial index table is not linked to any table in this model due to it's daily granularity.
+The idea is to use this data as a set of auxiliary data to generate features when building the predictive model (e.g: does the relationship of USD/EUR financial index on D-1 affect the EUR/USD currency pair on D-0?)

 ### forex.dim_active_id
 - **active_id INTEGER:** currency pair id